Gluing and cutting cube tiling codes in dimension six

-Note that gluing and cutting change a polybox code but not its realization, that is $\bigcup f(V)=\bigcup f(W)$ for every $f$ preserving dichotomity, where $W$ is obtained from $V$ by gluing and cutting.
-This fact rise an interesting problem: Let $V,W\subset S^d$ be two disjoint polybox codes such that $\bigcup f(V)=\bigcup f(W)$ for every $f$ preserving dichotomity (that is $V\sqsubseteq W$ and $W\sqsubseteq V$).
+Let us note that gluing and cutting can change a polybox code but not its realization, that is $\bigcup f(V)=\bigcup f(W)$ for every $f$ preserving dichotomies, where $W$ is obtained from $V$ by gluing and cutting.
+Thus, it is natural to pose the following question: Let $V,W\subset S^d$ be two polybox codes such that $\bigcup f(V)=\bigcup f(W)$ for every $f$ preserving dichotomies (that is $V\sqsubseteq W$ and $W\sqsubseteq V$).
 We shall call such codes $V,W$ {\it equivalent} (\cite{KP}).

 {\bf Question 1}. {\it For which equivalent polybox codes $V,W\subset S^d$ it is possible to pass from $V$ to $W$ by gluing and cutting?}